-The Parsons ELab calls for mentors for its one-year-long Fellowship Incubator.
-This year’s cycle commences on January 2019 and runs through until October 2019.
+The Parsons ELab calls for mentors for its summer accelerator and one-year-long Fellowship Incubator.

-We believe that building the future economy is a collaborative effort and we aim to assist our students and recent alumni of all graduate spaces at The New School in their journey of (becoming entrepreneurs) creating new businesses through the lens of design and strategy.
-Through the Elab, second year students and recent alumni – upon graduation to 3 yrs out – who have proven scalable business ideas and entrepreneurial spirits will benefit from internal and external support for a year, including discounted coworking spaces, mentorship, professional business advice, strategic networking, informational workshops and panel discussions.
+We believe that building the future economy is a collaborative effort and we aim to assist our students and recent alumni of the Parsons SDS and DT graduate programs in their journey of (becoming entrepreneurs) creating new businesses through the lens of design and strategy.
+Through the Elab, recent alumni, upon graduation to 3 yrs out, who have proven scalable business ideas and entrepreneurial spirits will benefit from internal and external support for a year, including discounted co-working spaces, mentorship, professional business advice, strategic networking, informational workshops and panel discussions.

 The ELab Mentors are Parsons alumni with minimum of 10 years of professional market experience and business success.
 Many are entrepreneurs themselves, they want to give back to their community , volunteer to support students and Fellows on their journey to becoming entrepreneurs.
 Mentors will be matched with recent grads start-ups that align with their skills, expectations and goals.
 The mentorship program is designed to be a flexible opportunity for both parties to benefit and create a growing professional relationship and community for future success.
 It may take several formats depending on the mentors’ availabilities and actual mentees’ needs.